 Tragically, there are very few public toilets in Rome (hence the horrible odor you’ll encounter near alleyways and on the beautiful but isolated banks of the Tiber at Lungotevere).
 And many of the ones that are available are very nasty indeed.

-If you’re really worried, though, there’s an app for Android that gives you a map of the city with the nearest bathrooms shown and details about them (Italian language only though), but public conveniences – when working – can often resemble the ninth circle of Dante’s Hell.
-Better to go for a pack of gum and a clean experience.
+If you’re really worried, though, there’s an app for Android and iOS that gives you a map of the city with the nearest bathrooms shown and details about them (Italian language only though).
+Be warned though: they are very unlikely to be sanitary.